kthelgason/instagram-slackbot/README.md

 You need:
  - *POST_URL* - The URL to post stuff to slack (an incoming web-hook).
- - *COMMAND_TOKEN* - The token for your slash command hook.
+ - *CLIENT_ID* - Your Instagram client id.
+Visit [this page](https://instagram.com/developer/clients/manage/) to obtain yours.

+The easiest way to get going is to push the Heroku button above.
+This will prompt you for the environment variables and start the app running on Heroku.

 If you have the jar file, just do: